clean up internals of lispm.c

 size such that it fits back into 4K limit, taking 4082 bytes according

-with my GCC version.
+to make stat with my GCC version.
 This time I left more extended

 explanation in the branch commits.